 Picnic Error: You Let Food Sit Out

-Keep perishable picnic food out of the danger zone — a temperature range between 40°F and 140°F. When food is in the danger zone, bacteria can double in number every 20 minutes.
+Keep perishable food out of the danger zone — a temperature range between 40°F and 140°F. When food is in the danger zone, bacteria can double in number every 20 minutes.
 Unfortunately, you cannot see, smell or taste if a food has harmful bacteria or toxins growing in it.
-Pack food in a well-insulated cooler with plenty of ice or ice packs to keep temperature below 40°F. Transport the cooler in the back seat of your air-conditioned car instead of in your hot trunk.
-Remove from the cooler only the amount of raw meat that will fit on the grill.
+Pack food in a well-insulated cooler with plenty of ice or ice packs to keep the temperature below 40°F. Transport the cooler in the back seat of your air-conditioned car instead of in your hot trunk.
+Remove from the cooler only the amount of food that will fit on the grill.

-Don't let food sit out more than two hours.
+Don't let food sit out for more than two hours.
 If the temperature outside is 90°F or above, food should only sit out for an hour at most.
 It's easy to lose track of time when you're relaxing outside.
 Bring a timer or set an alarm on your cell phone to remind you when it's time to put food away.
 Remember — it's not just meat that can make you sick.
 All perishable food should be monitored closely, especially egg, potato and tuna salads made with mayonnaise, and anything dairy-based.

 So, before you pack the picnic basket, remember these simple tips to ensure that unwanted bacteria won't have a place at your table.

 Find a Nutrition Expert